ranpku/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.pku.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include software engineering, formal method, and artificial intelligence.
+bio: My research interests include software engineering, formal methods, and artificial intelligence.

 # Interests to show in About widget
 interests: